Why is Minimal Internet Usage Important for Guest Digital Compendiums?

 |App||iPhone and iPad (Install Size)||Android (Download Size)|

-All figures are as of mid October 2020.
+All figures are as of early April 2021.

-The Android download sizes are based on a Samsung Galaxy S8 running Android 9.0 Pie.
+The Android download sizes are based on a Pixel 4a running Android 11.0.
 For the majority of Android devices out there, there is very little difference in download between each type of device.

 Any app updates provided on Apple devices have to be downloaded in full (at the time of writing), but Android only downloads the changes made, since the version you have currently installed.